Chidimma2021/tryhackme-junior-penetration-tester/walking-an-application/README.md

-# TryHackMe – Walking an Application
+s# TryHackMe – Walking an Application

 In this room, I learned how to manually review a web application for security issues using **only in-built browser tools**.
 Automated scanners miss a lot, so this room helped me practice *manual testing techniques*.